Great Barrier Reef at risk of becoming dumping ground

 Australia is seeking to more than double coal export capacity in the state of Queensland, even though the state’s existing coal port capacity sits unused one-third of the time, the analysis by independent consulting firm Dalberg Global Development Advisors found.
 Under current plans, Queensland’s coal export capacity would increase to 637 million tonnes annually, when near-term forecasts predict that Australia as a whole will export significantly less than that.

-The coal industry globally appears to be in structural decline as renewable gains ground, the report says.
+The coal industry globally appears to be in structural decline as renewable energy gains ground, the report says.
 “As a result, it is unlikely that all of the proposed coal ports will be needed.
 The damage to the reef, however, will have been made,” it says.

 “To protect the reef and to safeguard the 69,000 jobs it provides, the Australian government needs to legislate a ban on the dumping of dredge spoil in the entire Great Barrier Reef World Heritage Site,” said Dermot O’Gorman, CEO of WWF-Australia.
 “In addition, dredging should be minimized and greater efforts made to improve water quality.”